Why We Get Selfish When Options Are Plentiful — and Kinder When They’re Scarce

 Individual characteristics also played a role.
 People with higher levels of empathy or utilitarian beliefs perceived helping as less “costly” and were more willing to interrupt their own tasks.
 Meanwhile, anxiety and depression had little impact on their choices.

-Interestingly, similar mechanisms have been described by psychologists in other studies: sometimes, simply changing the context or the role in which a person imagines themselves can enhance pro-social behavior.
+Similar mechanisms have been described by psychologists in other studies: sometimes, simply changing the context or the role in which a person imagines themselves can enhance pro-social behavior.

 What This Means on a Broader Scale

-The findings of the study extend beyond the laboratory.
+The findings extend beyond the laboratory.
 Levels of charity, volunteering, or even daily acts of mutual assistance may depend on how many attractive alternatives surround us.
 Besides context, generosity also hinges on personal characteristics.
 For instance, research has shown that men and women may respond differently to opportunities to share resources, as illustrated in the article .

 “Our research shows that different opportunities in everyday life can significantly influence people’s willingness to stop and help others,” summarizes Vogel.